gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/peer_to_peer.md

 ==Caller states they would like to perform a peer to peer.==

-1. Gather all caller information for HIPPA purposes and create the Contact ID in Vue360Rx.
+1. Gather all caller information for HIPAA purposes and create the Contact ID in Vue360Rx.
 (Proceed to #2)
 2. Pull up the denied PA and verify the PA the caller requesting the Peer to Peer on.
 (Proceed to #3)
 3. Using the Peer-to-Peer template (below), place the request in the Peer-to-Peer chat.
 (Proceed to #4)